The great Pacific Northwest, with it's snow capped mountain

-We are a family owned manufacturer and reseller of fine home and garden furniture, with over 20 years experience in production woodwork and furniture manufacturing.
-Combining quality materials, craftsmanship and an attention to detail, we strive to provide you with products that are a step above anything else available.
+We are a family owned builder and seller of fine home and garden furniture, with over 20 years experience in production woodwork and furniture manufacturing.
+Combining quality materials, craftsmanship and attention to detail, we strive to provide you with products that are a step what you expect.

 Whether enjoying a quiet corner of your garden on one of our benches, or spending the afternoon on the patio with friends in one of our sturdy Adirondack chairs, we know you will be more than pleased with our fine wood products, and enjoy them for many years to come.

 Mission and Values:

 is to have our products in every home, or on every porch